xavidop/alexa-nodejs-k8s-helloworld/docs/WEBSERVER.md

 ```

 As you can see above, instead of calling the method `lambda()` and exporting that object, we will call the method `create()` requieres for the Express adapter.
-After that, we will create an instanceof the express.
+After that, we will create an instance of the express.
 Then we are going to set up the Express adapter creating a new instance of the `ExpressAdapter` that has 3 parameters:
 1. The Alexa Skill object the we have obtain after calling the `create()` method.
 2. A boolean that enables/disables the verification of the request Signature.